jquery/jquery-migrate/CONTRIBUTING.md

 ### Test Suite Tips...

 By default the plugin runs against the current (jquery-3.x-git WIP) version of jQuery.
 You can select a different version by specifying it in the URL.
-Files are always retrieved from code.jquery.com.
+Files are always retrieved from code.jquery.com or releases.jquery.com (the latter for development versions).

 Example: